Why 'Near Me' Searches in South Africa are Shifting to AI Recommendations

 • Vague local positioning is more expensive than it used to be.

-• Businesses that remove friction will benefit most from the shift.
+• Businesses that remove friction can benefit from the shift.

 Want the full breakdown?
 Scroll below.